Balls-Berry Lab

 Joyce Balls-Berry, PhD

-Joyce (Joy) Balls-Berry, PhD, is an associate professor of neurology at WashU Medicine and core leader for the newly established Health Disparities and Equity Core in the Knight ADRC (Center Director John Morris, MD).
-Prior to joining WashU Medicine, Balls-Berry was an assistant professor of epidemiology and senior associate consultant at Mayo Clinic College of Medicine and Science.
-She completed her formal education at Xavier University of Louisiana with graduate training at WashU Medicine and The University of Toledo.
-Balls-Berry completed a post-doctoral research fellowship in health equity, epidemiology and biostatistics at the University of Florida.
+Before joining WashU Medicine, Balls-Berry was an assistant professor of epidemiology and a senior associate consultant at the Mayo Clinic College of Medicine and Science.
+She earned her undergraduate degree from Xavier University of Louisiana and completed graduate training at both WashU Medicine and the University of Toledo.
+She later completed a postdoctoral research fellowship in health equity, epidemiology and biostatistics at the University of Florida.

 Principal investigator